"Dark Romance Books: The Ultimate Guide [Tropes, Subgenres, Tips 2026]"

 That's what makes it powerful.
 That's what makes it polarizing.

-Why Millions of Readers Can't Get Enough
+Why Readers Can't Get Enough

 The Psychology of Dark Fiction